Buttigieg: South Bend to look at use of force after shooting

 SOUTH BEND, Ind.
-(AP) - Democratic presidential candidate Pete Buttigieg (BOO’-tuh-juhj) says South Bend will initiate a process open to the public that will examine the city Police Department’s use of force and other policies after the fatal shooting of a black man by a white officer.
+(AP) - The city of South Bend will examine its Police Department’s use of force, body camera regulations and other policies after the fatal shooting of a black man by a white officer, mayor and Democratic presidential candidate Pete Buttigieg said Monday.

-The 37-year-old mayor of the Indiana city also said Monday that he has invited the Justice Department “to have a dialogue” about “any ways they can be helpful to the community.”
+How South Bend police officers are trained and diversity efforts in hiring city residents also will be examined, he said.

+“We’re going to initiate a process - open to the public - where each of those policies will be looked at and, if necessary, be revised in accordance with best practices based on national expertise and based on community input,” Buttigieg said during a news conference.
+“We need to engage our Board of Public Safety for a process that will invite community members to not only learn about, but shape, many of the policies that guide our department.”

-Buttigieg has been criticized by some in the city following Eric Logan’s June 16 death.
+Buttigieg, 37, has been criticized by some in the city following Eric Logan’s June 16 death.
 Police have said the 54-year-old Logan was armed with a knife when he approached Sgt.
-Ryan O’Neill who shot him.
+Ryan O’Neill and that O’Neill shot him.
+Prosecutors investigating have said the shooting was not recorded by the officer’s body camera.
 O’Neill is on paid administrative leave.

+Buttigieg cut his campaigning short last month to return to South Bend and address the shooting.
+On Monday, he told reporters that he wrote to the U.S. Department of Justice inviting officials there to have a “dialogue with us about any ways they can be helpful to the community.”

+He also reiterated that he supports a prosecutor’s decision to refer the case to an outside investigator in order to make sure “it gets the right look.”

-On Monday, South Bend’s Fraternal Order of Police asked Buttigieg to recuse himself from decisions related to the investigation.
+But Buttigieg is receiving pushback from police.
+South Bend’s Fraternal Order of Police asked the mayor to recuse himself from decisions related to the investigation Monday.

-Buttigieg says he is taking no side in the handling of the case.
+“Mayor Buttigieg has repeatedly shown that he’s more concerned about boosting his own presidential political campaign than ensuring a fair investigation about an incident where a veteran police officer was forced to defend himself when a dangerous felon attacked him with an eight-inch hunting knife,” the organization’s president, Harvey Mills, wrote in a release.
+“On a national TV debate, the mayor called our entire police force racist while another candidate insisted that Buttigieg fire the police chief.
+Since this incident is now part of the accusations and political posturing of presidential politics, Mayor Buttigieg must do the right thing and recuse himself from any further decisions related to this matter.”

+Buttigieg said Monday that he was not calling each police officer racist, but added that “if any officer is consciously racist they should show themselves the door, right away.”

 Copyright © 2019 The Washington Times, LLC.